cnick1/sofaInstallationTools/README.md

 https://www.balena.io/etcher/
 ```

-2. CHANGE TO DISCRETE GPU BEFORE DOING THIS.
+2. CHANGE TO NVIDIA GPU BEFORE DOING THIS.
+(If you install Nvidia drivers, the os might only work on your computer...)
 Reboot and mash F2 to boot into the BIOS.
 Select the first partition on the Installation Medium as the boot drive, and save and exit the bios to boot into it.
 Run the installer and install Linux on the external drive.
 *   Select the "Something else" option
 *   Use "-" to delete any partitions on the external drive
 *   Use "+" to make a new partition on the external drive on the new "free space"